Answers some of the most commonly asked questions about the Nucleation Capital venture fund.

 Yes, they can.
 There is tremendous flexibility built into this plattform, allowing investors to select the number of quarters and the amount they want to invest.
 LPs may cancel, increase or decrease their subscription at any time.
 Investor subscriptions are automatically renewing, unless cancelled.

-You will receive annual tax documents for any investments that receive income in a given tax year.
-Tax returns and K-1’s are only required to be filed with the IRS if there is taxable income or loss to report.
-If none of the investments that were made during the period you subscribed generated taxable income or loss, no K-1 will be required.
+You will receive annual tax documents for any investments that have a taxable event within a given tax year.
+Tax returns and K1’s are only required to be filed with the IRS if there is taxable income or loss to report.
+If none of the investments that were made during the period you subscribed generated taxable income or loss, no K1 will be required.

-Nearly all venture funds operate with a ten-year term.
-The reason for the long term is that the capital that is invested is put to work in private ventures that are illiquid investments which will not return that capital until there is a “liquidity event,” such as an acquisition, an IPO, a merger or an agreement to deploy a SPAC.
+Nearly all venture funds operate with a ten year term.
+The reason for the long term is that the capital that is invested is put to work in private ventures that are illiquid investments.
+Returns for all investments are generated when there is a “liquidity event,” such as an acquisition, an IPO, a merger or an agreement to merge with a SPAC.
 It can take many years for even the most succesful private ventures to achieve “liquidity.”
-Of course, not all investments take that long to mature, so there is the prospect of getting funds distributed to investors much earlier, should a venture experience a liquidity event sooner.
-Needing to have long-term investment endurance is one reason why many smaller investors may choose not to invest in venture capital.
+Of course, not all investments take that long to mature, so there is the prospect of getting funds distributed to investors much earlier.
+Nevertheless, investors in venture funds need to be able to go without the use of their capital for as much as a decade.

 About Nuclear Energy

 In some sense, all of our energy comes from the Big Bang, which created stars and planets.
 Mankind has been fortunate that we’ve been gifted with special minerals with the ability to fission.
 A single fission event has been found to produce 200,000,000 electron volts of energy carbon free versus 2 electron volts produced by the burning of a single hydrocarbon molecule, that merely breaks a chemical bond and results in the release of a molecule of CO2.
 We hope this graphic helps explain the origins of energy (click to enlarge).